fabanc/esri-canada-uc-experience-builder-widgets/working-with-feature-layers/step-3-use-data-source-setting/ReadMe.md

  - `render` is in charge of calling the data source component with the appropriate query.
  - `renderCount` is in charge of printing the results returned by the query.

- Because for now, the query is unrelate to the extent of the map, the query will always return the same number of features.
+ Because for now, the query is not filtering using the extent of the map, the query will always return the same number of features.

  ```javascript